< Terug naar resultaten

 • 7

-To Thekkady.
-Dinner and cooking demonstration in a local family home.
+To Thekkady; cooking demonstration in local family home

-Leaving Madurai we drive in the morning to the small bustling village of Thekkady.
-The drive from Madurai is spectacular as the road climbs through the Western Ghats and we have fantastic views across Tamil Nadu.
-In the afternoon there will be enough free time to wander around in the village and explore the bazaar, where we can visit the numerous shops selling cardamom, vanilla, peppercorns, turmeric and other spices.
-The whole area is a centre for spice growing, and this evening there will be a short walk around a spice garden, where we can see many different spices growing.
+Leaving Madurai in the morning, we drive to the small bustling village of Thekkady.
+The drive is spectacular as the road climbs through the Western Ghats and we have fantastic views across Tamil Nadu (driving time approximately four to five hours).
+In the afternoon, we have free time to explore the village and bazaar, where we can visit shops selling cardamom, vanilla, peppercorns, turmeric and other spices.
+The whole area is a centre for spice growing, and this evening there is a short walk around a spice garden, where we see many different spices growing.
 We then have a special dinner and a cooking demonstration with a local family in their home.
-(Driving time approx. 4-5 hrs)Grand Thekkady or similar
+Accommodation: Peppervine Hotel (or similar)

 • 8

-In the morning, before breakfast, we join our local guide for a nature walk in the Periyar Wildlife Sanctuary, one of the largest parks in India (approx. 2-3 hrs) and return to our hotel in time for breakfast.
-In the afternoon there is the option to go on a boat cruise on the lake.
-This is an ideal way to get close to the animals and we have the opportunity of spotting elephant, otter, wild pig and buffalo.
-There is also an abundance of bird life - kingfishers, storks and hornbills are the most commonly spotted.
-Tickets can be purchased online in advance (approx. £8 or US$10).
-We recommend doing this in order to avoid possible long queues at the ticket office.
-Please inform your leader if you wish to book this in advance.
-Optional activities you can choose from today include an Ayurvedic Massage (approx. £10-15 or US$13-20), a tribal dance show (approx. £5 or US$7), Kathakali Dance Show (approx. £3 or US$4), Bamboo Rafting (approx. £20-30 or US$27-40) or a Martial Arts Show (approx. £3 or US$4).Grand Thekkady or similar
+Before breakfast, we join our local guide for a nature walk in Periyar Wildlife Sanctuary, one of the largest parks in India (approximately two to three hours) and return to our hotel for breakfast.
+In the afternoon, there is the option to join a boat cruise on the lake.
+This is an ideal way to get close to the animals and we may spot elephants, otters, wild pigs and buffalos.
+There is also an abundance of bird life – kingfishers, storks and hornbills are the most spotted.
+Tickets can be purchased online in advance (approximately 900 rupees/US$10.90 per person, minimum four people).
+We recommend doing this to avoid a long wait at the ticket office.
+Please inform your leader on Day 1 if you wish to book this in advance as it’s also popular with domestic tourists and last-minute booking requests may lead to disappointment.
+Other optional activities today include an Ayurvedic massage, Kathakali dance show, and a martial arts performance.
+Accommodation: Peppervine Hotel (or similar)

 • 9